-In addition to providing all the essential features that the market expects of a SAN switch, Cisco MDS 9000 NX-OS provides many unique features that help the Cisco MDS 9000 Family deliver low total cost of ownership (TCO) and a quick return on investment (ROI).
+In addition to essential SAN switching features, Cisco MDS 9000 NX-OS Software provides many unique features that help the Cisco MDS 9000 Family deliver low total cost of ownership (TCO) and a quick return on investment (ROI).

 Flexibility and Scalability

 Cisco MDS 9000 NX-OS is a highly flexible and scalable platform for enterprise SANs.

 Cisco MDS 9000 NX-OS runs on all Cisco MDS 9000 Family switches, including multilayer fabric switches and multilayer directors.
 Using the same base system software across the entire product line helps provide an extensive, consistent, and compatible feature set across the Cisco MDS 9000 Family.
 Cisco NX-OS Software also runs on Cisco Nexus Family switches, providing a common software infrastructure for evolving a unified fabric.